 And now some good news!
 As of this writing, I am happy to report that the annual IFCA Golf Outing will take place this fall as expected although the format is still evolving.
 And even though the pandemic has changed the way we conduct association business, I am cautiously optimistic that we will be able to resume some in person meetings and group programing as we approach the end of the year.

-If you have suggestions to improve upon our services and benefits please do not hesitate to reach out to Kim, Catie or myself.
+If you have suggestions on how we can improve or enhance our offerings, please do not hesitate to reach out to Kim, Catie, or myself.